Untitled

 Attendance Policy:

-1. Attendance and participation is essential in order to complete projects, and will count as 10% of your final grade.
+1. Attendance and participation is essential in order to complete projects.

 3. One missed class will not result in a penalty as long as all assignments are completed on time.